webix-hub/docs/data/api/refs/ui.calendar.md

 - api/ui.calendar_cellheight_config.md - the height of the cell with day
 - api/link/ui.calendar_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.calendar_css_config.md - the name of a css class that will be applied to the view container
-- api/ui.calendar_date_config.md - sets the initial date of the calendar (particularly month and year).
+- api/ui.calendar_date_config.md - specifies the year and month that will be shown in the calendar after initialization
 - api/ui.calendar_daytemplate_config.md - defines a template for a calendar day cell
 - api/link/ui.calendar_disabled_config.md - indicates whether an item is enabled or not
 - api/ui.calendar_events_config.md - sets an additional css class that will be applied to days